humintloop/Elicit/README.md

 #ELICIT — Local-First Advesarial Assurance Lab

-A **ELICIT is a local-first LLM evaluation lab** for testing adversarial model behavior, triaging findings, and mapping failures to the controls that should have caught them.
+**ELICIT is a local-first LLM evaluation lab** for testing adversarial model behavior, triaging findings, and mapping failures to the controls that should have caught them.

 The lab runs in-browser with WebLLM/WebGPU.
 No external API calls are required after the initial model download.